AnyChart/docs.anychart.com/Stock_Charts/Drawing_Tools_and_Annotations/Fibonacci_Arc.md

 ## Configuring Levels

-You can set the number (implicitly) and positions a Fibonacci Arc's levels against the Y-axis: use the {api:anychart.core.annotations.FibonacciArc#secondValueAnchor}levels(){api} method and pass an array of values as a parameter:
+You can set the levels of a Fibonacci Arc annotation by using the {api:anychart.core.annotations.FibonacciArc#levels}levels(){api} method and passing an array of values as a parameter:

 ```
-fibonacciArc.levels([0, 0.2, 0.4, 0.7, 1]);
+// create a Fibonacci Arc annotation
 controller.fibonacciArc({
+    xAnchor: "2006-07-30",
+    valueAnchor: 17.24,
+    secondXAnchor: "2007-01-07",
+    secondValueAnchor: 28.92,
     levels: [0, 0.2, 0.4, 0.7, 1]
 });
 ```